chaos-polymtl/lethe/doc/source/parameters/cfd/mesh.rst

 * The initial refinement number determines the number of refinements the grid will undergo in the simulation before the simulation is run.
 This allows one to refine a coarse grid automatically.
 By default, most deal.II grids will be as coarse as possible and need to be refined.
 This is a desirable behavior for parallel simulations, since for quad/hex meshes, the coarsest level of the grid is shared amongst all cores.
 Consequently, using a coarse grid with too many cells will lead to a prohibitive memory consumption.

 * `simplex`.
 If simplex is set to true, it indicates that the mesh being read is made of only simplex elements.
 If the mesh is of ``type = dealii`` it will be converted from a quad/hex mesh to a simplex mesh.
 If the mesh is of ``type = gsmh``, it will be read from a file as long as it is only made of simplices.

+* `remove manifold after initialization`.
+Indicates if the manifold should be removed (reset to flat) after initial refinements.
+This option is useful when having a constant domain boundary is important, for example when flow in a adaptively refined pipe is considered.